Year of Call:

 Employment & Discrimination

 Imogen is committed to her employment law practice.
-She has advised and represented clients in: unfair dismissal, constructive dismissal, whistleblowing, equal pay, redundancy, and discrimination claims.
-She takes on cases for both claimants and respondents and regularly deals with multi-day claims against more senior counsel.
+She acts for both claimants and respondents and regularly deals with multi-day claims against more senior counsel.

 She also assisted Naomi Ling in the EAT hearing of Crawford v Network Rail Infrastructure Ltd UKEAT/0316/16 (overturned by the Court of Appeal: EWCA Civ 269, CA).